 Multi-site schools operate on at least two separate sites with separate location addresses.
 The parent site (host centre) governs subsidiary sites (associated facilities) and temporary special assistance sites at a multi-site school.
-Schools with multiple sites will have one form for each site.
+Schools with multiple sites will need to complete one form for each site.
 The site code and suburb will identify which Census form you are completing.

-A separate Census form should be completed for each site of a multi-site school.
-This includes temporary special assistance sites.
+You should complete a separate Census form for each site of a multi-site school, including temporary special assistance sites.
 Do not include enrolments at temporary sites in the Census form of the host centre or associated facility.